jrcaro/Rehoboam/README.md

    pip3 install -r requirements.txt
    ```
 4. Download the TensorFlow [checkpoint](https://drive.google.com/file/d/1_yCGycnnHANMcZ6bW6iB9YVDdmxoXwDV/view?usp=sharing) with the training data.
 Unzip and copy the folder to ```Rehoboam/data/YOLO/```.
-5. In order to connect the Mongo database with the project, is neccesary to change a few lines of [utils.py](https://github.com/jrcaro/Rehoboam/blob/cf7810b9db2ae897bb19e6cadb6f21559aa57b64/utils.py#L40-L42).
+5. In order to connect the Mongo database with the project, is necessary to change a few lines of [utils.py](https://github.com/jrcaro/Rehoboam/blob/cf7810b9db2ae897bb19e6cadb6f21559aa57b64/utils.py#L40-L42).
 Remember to add your IP address into the MongoDB whitelist.
     - In L40 add your user, password and name of your database.
     - In L41 the name of your database.
     - In L42 the name of your collection.

+7. (Optional) In ```dashboard.py``` [L39](https://github.com/jrcaro/Rehoboam/blob/1c76eb2e70d3e77f848c76f1ad6b68bdfc35ff43/dashboard.py#L39) and [L40](https://github.com/jrcaro/Rehoboam/blob/1c76eb2e70d3e77f848c76f1ad6b68bdfc35ff43/dashboard.py#L40) is possible to modify the threshold number of vehicles in the same direction and span for traffic congestion message.
-6. From the root of the project, run:
+8. From the root of the project, run:
     ```
     sudo docker-compose up
     ```
-7. In a browser, navigate to ```localhost:9000```, click on the "Cluster" tab and "Add Cluster".
+9. In a browser, navigate to ```localhost:9000```, click on the "Cluster" tab and "Add Cluster".
 Name it and paste ```zookeeper:2181``` in the field "Cluster Zookeeper Hosts".
 Click in save.
-8. In other terminal, initialize the Kafka consumer.
-Remember activate the enviroment first.
+10. In another terminal, initialize the Kafka consumer.
+Remember to activate the environment first.
     ```
     python3 kafka_consumer.py
     ```
-9. In other terminal, initialize the Dashboard and the Kafka producer.
-Remember activate the enviroment first.
+11. In other terminals, initialize the Dashboard and the Kafka producer.
+Remember to activate the environment first.
     ```
     python3 dashboard.py
     ```
-10. In a browser, navigate to ```localhost:8050``` and enjoy :)
+12. In a browser, navigate to ```localhost:8050``` and enjoy :)
-11. (Optional) If you try to reload the Kafka server and it crashs, execute this commnads an try it again.
+13. (Optional) If you try to reload the Kafka server and it crashes, execute these commands and try it again.
    ```
    sudo docker-compose rm -f
    sudo docker-compose pull